seung-lab/FlyWirePaper/README.md

 ## Execution

 Each notebook contains the relevant paths to the data in `/data` and creates figures and source data in a subfolder of `/figures`.
+Notebooks can be executed with "Run all" or "Shift-Click" through all cells.